On the Use of Auxiliary Variables in Multilevel Regression and Poststratification: Discussion

 \section{Discussion}

-Large-scale nonprobability surveys quickly emerge and demand qualified auxiliary information and robust statistical adjustments to achieve representative inferences.
-Integrating nonprobability samples with population control information estimated from probability surveys, MRP adjusts for selection/nonresponse bias and data sparsity to improve survey estimates for population inferences.
-MRP constructs poststratification cells, fits hierarchical models, and pools cell estimates weighted by the population cell counts as weights.
-The inference validity relies on the poststratification structure and model specification.
-The key to success is the availability of highly predictive auxiliary variables for the outcome.
-To improve the outcome model fitting performances, we recommend modeling inclusion mechanisms conditional on auxiliary variables and adding a flexible function of estimated inclusion probabilities in the mean structure.
-With a small reference sample to be integrated with a nonprobability sample, the WFPBB algorithm adds extra variability in the estimation of population cell sizes.
+Large-scale nonprobability surveys quickly emerge, demanding qualified auxiliary information and robust statistical adjustments to achieve representative inferences.
+To improve survey estimates for population inferences, MRP integrates nonprobability samples with population control information estimated from probability surveys, adjusting for selection/nonresponse bias and data sparsity.
+MRP constructs poststratification cells, fits hierarchical models, and pools cell estimates weighted by the population cell counts, with inference validity relying on the poststratification structure and model specification.
 MRP assumes quasi-randomization given the auxiliary variables, where the inclusion probabilities are treated as equal inside cells.
 MRP fits a superpopulation model to predict outcome values of nonsampled units.
+We have demonstrated that MRP can balance robustness and efficiency, with improvements, especially on small area estimation.

+Our simulation and application to the ABCD study show that MRP performances depend on the outcome model specification, with a similar requirement by alternative methods.
+Highly predictive auxiliary variables are key to success, and we recommend modeling inclusion probabilities conditional on auxiliary variables and adding a flexible function of estimated inclusion probabilities in the mean structure for better outcome model fitting performances.
 We present a framework for statistical data integration and robust inferences of probability and nonprobability surveys.
-The framework propagates three sources of randomization: the model for unknown sample inclusion probabilities, the outcome model, and the estimation of unknown population control information.
-We have demonstrated that MRP can balance robustness and efficiency, with improvements, especially on small area estimation.
+With a small reference sample to be integrated with a nonprobability sample, the estimation of population cell sizes adds extra variability, as shown in the WFPBB implementation.